CSC3170-2022Fall/project-team-1/README.md

 	- Accept appointments.
 - What everybody can see:
 	- Chip model information.
-	- Plant information (See their machines models' feasibility, time, and expense on every possible operation; the available number of each machine model).
+	- Plant information (See their machine models' feasibility, time, and expense on every possible operation; the available number of each machine model).
 	- Processing records (Visualization––Gantt Chart) (Visualize the start and end time).
 	- Processing information (Responsive tables) (See the time, expense, and machines related to the operations).